 Folklore is an important part of Argentina’s culture often overlooked on the world stage.
 As folklore musician Duende Garnica says, “Folklore is the idiosyncrasy of a people — its culture, customs, food, dances, are mapped out inside the music and the poetry of the dance.
 For this reason folklore is crucial in order to know where we come from and where we are going.”

-→ Also check out the city’s most renowned tango shows, most of which include a folk dancing segment as part of the show.
+→ Also check out the city’s most renowned tango shows, all of which include a folk dancing segment as part of the show.